-A. Consent under Victoria's Coastal Management Act 1995 was issued on 29 September 2011 for the period to 30 June 2020 and was extended under the Marine and Coastal Act 2018 (MACA) to expire on 15 October 2023 which aligns the MACA consent with the Commonwealth Sea Dumping Permit.
-The consent authorised dredging of the entrance, which is the area between the entrance training walls, the ocean bar and inner channels, and the placement of the dredged material in designated dredge material grounds in the shallow waters off the ocean beaches approximately two kilometres to the east and west of the entrance.
+A. Consent under Victoria's Marine and Coastal Act 2018 (MACA) was granted on 11 May 2023 (expires on 11 May 2033).
+In addition, the Commonwealth Sea Dumping Permit was issued on 24 October 2023 (expires 24 October 2033).
+The approvals authorises dredging of the entrance channel (the area between the entrance training walls), the ocean bar and inner channels, and the placement of the dredged material in designated dredge material grounds in the shallow waters off the ocean beaches approximately two kilometres to the east and west of the entrance.

-Q. Was the approval subject to any conditions?
+Q. Were the approvals subject to any conditions?

 A. Yes.
-Victorian approval was subject to seven broad-ranging conditions that included the requirement for an Environmental Management Plan.
-This plan consolidates obligations established under Victorian and Commonwealth approvals.
+Both Victorian and Commonwealth approvals are subject to many broadranging conditions that includes the requirement for an Environmental Management Plan.
+This plan consolidates the obligations established under Victorian and Commonwealth approvals.